+Unit Manager

-Unit Manager: The Unit Manager is the administrative head of the general unit and oversees all unit programs and activities.
+The Unit Manager is the administrative head of the general unit and oversees all unit programs and activities.
+The FCI has 2 unit managers overseeing 6 units, the FSL has 1 unit manager overseeing 3 units and the Executive Assistant/Camp Administrator has oversight over the FPC.
 The Unit Manager is the Chairperson of the team which comprises the Case Manager, Correctional Counselor, with input from Education and Psychology staff.
 The Unit Manager reviews team decisions and may chair the Unit Discipline Committee (UDC), which is a body that hears disciplinary infractions.
 The Unit Manager is ordinarily present during initial classification and subsequent program review(s) in which RRC placement is discussed.

+Case Manager

-Case Manager: The Case Manager is responsible for all casework services and prepares classification material, progress reports, release plans, correspondence, and other materials relating to the inmate's commitment.
+The Case Manager is responsible for all casework services and prepares classification material, progress reports, release plans, correspondence, and other materials relating to the inmate's commitment.
 The Case Manager serves as a liaison between the inmate, the administration, and the community.

+Correctional Counselor

-Correctional Counselor: The Counselor provides counseling and guidance for the inmates of the unit in areas of institutional adjustment, personal difficulties, and plans for the future.
-He/She plays a leading role in segments of unit programs relating to inmate activities.
+The Counselor provides counseling and guidance for the inmates of the unit in areas of institutional adjustment, personal difficulties, and plans for the future.
+He plays a leading role in segments of unit programs relating to inmate activities.
 The Unit Counselor may conduct counseling groups for inmates in his/her unit and/or groups open to the general population.

+Unit Secretary

-Unit Secretary: The Unit Secretary performs clerical and administrative duties, to include the preparation of release paperwork.
+The Unit Secretary performs clerical and administrative duties, to include the preparation of release paperwork.

+Unit Officer

-Unit Officer: The Unit Officers have direct responsibility for the daily supervision of inmates and the enforcement of rules and regulations.
+The Unit Officers have direct responsibility for the daily supervision of inmates and the enforcement of rules and regulations.
 They have safety, security, and sanitation responsibilities in the unit.
-Unit Officers are in regular contact with inmates in units and are encouraged to establish professional relationships with them, as long as interaction does not interfere with their primary duties.
-Officers control movement in and out of the unit and conduct regular searches for contraband.
+Unit Officers are in regular contact with inmates in units and are encouraged to establish professional relationships with them, as long as such interaction does not interfere with their primary duties.
+Unit Officers control movement in and out of the unit and conduct regular searches for contraband.